Which jobs am I eligible to apply for?

 Candidates who are new to the Federal Government and have no prior federal employment.

-Candidates who fall under unique hiring paths and qualify for a special non-competitive hiring authority established by law or executive order.
+Candidates who fall under a specific hiring path and may qualify for a special non-competitive hiring authority established by law or executive order.

 These targeted segments of the population include: